Kyokushūzan Noboru: Career

-He was a diligent practitioner of Mongolian wrestling from a young age, but had ambitions of becoming a policeman.
+He was a practitioner of Mongolian wrestling from a young age, but had ambitions of becoming a policeman.
 However, in late 1991, a Japanese sumo training stable master, Ōshima-oyakata (the former ōzeki Asahikuni) went to Mongolia to recruit promising wrestlers for sumo.
 The young Davaagiin Batbayar happened to notice the advertisement and applied along with 120 others.
-He was selected and went to Japan with five others, including Kyukotenhō and Kyokutenzan.
+He was selected and went to Japan with five others, including Kyokutenhō and Kyokutenzan.
 They were the first Mongolians ever to join sumo.
 He was immediately given the shikona of Kyokushūzan, meaning "eagle mountain of the rising sun."
 He made his professional debut in March 1992.
 However six months later, due to cultural differences, language problems, and an extremely hard training regime, five of them including Kyokushūzan ran away from the training stable to the Mongolian embassy.
 He was eventually persuaded to return by his stablemaster's wife, and also Kyokutenzan.

 In March 1995, he was promoted to the jūryō division, and in September 1996 to the top makuuchi division.
 After his single appearance as a komusubi in March 1997 he was ranked as a maegashira for 58 tournaments in a row, a record in the sumo world.
 He was a runner-up in two tournaments in March 2003 and September 2004, and was awarded five special prizes for his achievements in tournaments – two for Technique, two for Fighting Spirit and one for Outstanding Performance.
 He also earned five kinboshi or gold stars for defeating yokozuna, the last coming in May 2003 against fellow Mongolian Asashōryū.
 Determined to get revenge in the next tournament in July, Asashōryū pulled on Kyokushūzan's topknot; a foul for which he was disqualified (hansoku), the first time this had ever happened to a yokozuna (Kyokushūzan did not get a kinboshi on that occasion as they are not given for wins by hansoku).

-As he succeeded in the ring, his popularity in Mongolia soared.
-Also, as he has contributed much to his country by establishing several foundations for the welfare of the youth and sick people, he is now regarded as one of the heroes of the country.
-In April 2004, he started to study on a correspondence course for an MSc in telecommunications at Waseda University in Japan.
-This is partly because the Mongolian president advised him to study while in Japan for his future.